top of page

 sean cohen

-I moved to Oregon to be closer to my family; they moved here a few years ago.
+I moved to Oregon to be closer to my family.
 I like the natural landscape and the change of seasons; I really appreciate the rain and the greenery.
 In my free time, I enjoy drawing, hiking and cooking.
 In my previous life, I was a pastry chef so, sometimes I still make some of my favorite French pastries.
+Honestly, you should try Marjolaine pastry.
+It is delicious!

 If you feel like we might be a good fit, please reach out to me.
-I look forward to working with you and joining you on your journey!
+I look forward to meeting you!

 My Story: Donna Zucco (She/Her)